Category: Weekly Updates

 As we enter the election period, council meetings will become less frequent.
 So it’ll be a time to compare the records of the various parties in Trafford and give a verdict on this Conservative Government.
 I enjoy elections.
 Too many issues affecting our day to day lives are taken by the non elected bureaucrats.
 Elections are an opportunity to challenge and empower.
 They allow residents to make a statement on key issues affecting Trafford:

-• Should we be giving away £21m to the cricket club from the sale of land owned in the common good and as a consequence allow a Tesco to be built which by general and judicial agreement, is vastly oversized for the location?
+• Should we be giving away £21m to the cricket club?
+This is from the sale of land owned in the common good.
+At the same time we’re allowing a Tesco to be built which by general and judicial agreement, is vastly oversized for the location?

-• And perhaps just as pertinently, even if the council sincerely believed the Tescos was appropriate, should it have allowed itself to be so under the thumb of the cricket club, that any possibility of improvements to community facilities were never in the frame?
+• Should the council have allowed itself to be so under the thumb of the cricket club, that any possibility of improvements to community facilities were never in the frame?

 • Shouldn’t the residents of Gorse Hill be right to expect improvements to the increasingly forlorn Stretford Sports Centre to come out of this “sports-led project” at the very least.Isn’t it an insult to suggest that the community will benefit, when all they’re getting as a direct improvement is school-access to the cricket outfield when convenient to the club.Has the cricket club been allowed too much lead in determining all aspects of the project?
 Did they have a track record of investing wisely and project control when they were one of most affluent clubs, for the council to play such a subservient role?

 Trafford Council has an increasingly poor record in its major projects.
 Consider Urmston Town Centre (major delays and still not complete 5 years behind schedule), Altrincham Town Centre (one U-turn after another), Partington (shops closed ready for development but no sign of further progress).
-Compare this record to Labour’s in Trafford – Imperial War Museum (world renown), Sale Waterside (bringing vitality to Sale) not to mention the regeneration projects, school improvements that enhanced Trafford during Labour’s terms of office.
-The contrast is damning of the Tories in Trafford.
 If they can’t look after the underpinning structure of our towns, no amount of tickbox service measurements will ensure future generations a place to be proud of.

 Monday (and Friday)